bazelbuild/bazel-blog/_posts/2019-03-26-rules-jvm-external-maven.md

 ## Known limitations

-There are some known limitations for this initial release, like artifact checksumming and support for Scala and Kotlin-built JARs.
+There are some known limitations for this initial release, like artifact checksumming.
 We will be addressing these in the coming releases.

 If you have an issue or want to request for a feature, please [file an issue](https://github.com/bazelbuild/rules_jvm_external/) on the repository.